bamboocreativenz/pod-wabi-sabi/bonds/commitments/rolls/contractor.md

 A contractor is a participant of the pod for a given period of time.

-They have con effect the pod structure and direction.
+They cannot effect the pod structure or direction.

-They have financial security. (?)
+They work for an hourly rate billable to a client.

-Have paid leave of __ weeks.
+There contract is fixed term and does not include leave.

-Recieve pay by the month.
+Paid upon invoicing Enspiral Academy.